 Diversifying our income and continuously improving our cost efficiency means we can continue to invest with confidence.
 This Business Plan ensures that we continue to protect our critical assets to run a safe and reliable transport system and delivers our committed investment - including new Piccadilly line and DLR trains, more zeroemission buses, and further modernisation of the District, Hammersmith & City and Metropolitan lines.
-Our Business Plan assumes that the Government will contribute significant funding to our major stock and signalling programmes in 2024/25, and into the longer term.
-While we welcome the reference in the Autumn Statement for funding towards highway maintenance and a new bus network in the Docklands, discussions on our core funding requirement have continued since submitting our 2024/25 funding request in September, but these have not yet concluded.
+We welcome the £250m of Government capital funding, which will enable us to continue our major train and signalling programmes in 2024/25, and the reference in the Autumn Statement for funding a new bus network in Thamesmead.
+However, longer-term funding certainty is still needed and we look forward to future discussions with Government on this.